CSSLabz Tools

 What is a Conic Gradient?

-A conic gradient rotates colors around a center point.
-It’s the standard way to build CSS-only pie charts and color wheels without external libraries.
+A conic gradient rotates colors around a center point (like a clock hand).
+It is the standard way to build CSS-only pie charts without heavy libraries.